 Integrates with Bitwig Studio, Logic Pro, Mainstage, Cubase, Reaper and Reason, Nektar Panorama P4 is definitely a choice of the best MIDI controller keyboards this 2019.
 In fact, it’s a great semi-weighted keyboard with velocity-sensitive 49 keys and aftertouch.

-In addition to the above-mentioned controls, you can take advantage of the 16 encoders, nine faders and 10 assignable LED buttons.
-There are 20 preset locations that store all settings, including F-keys maps, links to keyboard and more.
+In addition to the above-mentioned controls, you can take advantage of the 16 encoders, nine faders, and 10 assignable LED buttons.
+There are 20 preset locations that store all settings, including F-keys maps, links to the keyboard, and more.

 - Indeed can be used in any environment